-- The first number is the level (how dark a color is), and it is the same with all hair dye brands.
-A 1.1 in Indola hair dyes is a blue black shade, whereas an 8.1 is a light ash blonde.
+- The first number is the level (how dark a color is), and it is generally universal across all hair dye brands.
+A 1.1 in Indola hair dyes is a blue-black shade, whereas an 8.1 is a light ash blonde.

 - The second number is the primary tone.
 This varies by manufacturer.
 For most brands, the number 1 signifies ash, whilst some will use a different number entirely, or a letter.
 A hair dye with the code 9.3 is a very light golden blonde when using Indola dye, but the same shade in Igora Royal is a 9.5.
 The best tool here is a color chart for the brand you want to use so that you know exactly what shade you're getting.

 - The last number is only present in dyes with a secondary tone.
-If you're using Indola's 9.13, it's a very light ash blonde with some gold tone to soften the ash.
-The secondary tone gives color extra dimension.
+If you're using Indola's 9.13, it's a very light ash blonde with some gold tone to soften the ash, otherwise known as a beige shade.
+The secondary tone gives the color extra dimension.

 Even though ash brown doesn't suit most people, there are exceptions.
 If you have a light complexion, pinkish skin, and blue eyes, you will be able to wear the color without looking drab.
 Anyone with a warm skin tone and eyes should avoid the shade entirely because the cold and warm contrast between your hair and skin will have you looking like an eyesore.

 Natural shades are a neutral tone where coolness and warmth is fairly balanced.
 With that said, they are still frequently on the cool side, so if you have warmer features, you won't look your best with a natural shade of brown hair color.
 These shades suit those with cool features best.